-Please consider: Although a calorie-free sugar alternative, stevia still remains highly controversial due to the extremely comprehensive extraction process of stevia-glycosides from the leaves involved in production.
+Please consider: If calories are your main concern, Stevia can be one of the healthier sugar alternatives for you.
+Still, it remains highly controversial due to the extremely comprehensive extraction process of stevia-glycosides from the leaves involved in production.

-Categorized as a sugar alcohol, xylitol or birch sugar is known to many an “artificial sweetener”, yet in reality, this sugar substitute occurs naturally in a number of fruits and vegetables such as cauliflower, strawberries and raspberries, just to name a few.
+Categorized as a sugar alcohol, xylitol or birch sugar is known to many an “artificial sweetener”, yet in reality, i occurs naturally in a number of fruits and vegetables such as cauliflower, strawberries and raspberries, just to name a few.
 We even have trace amounts of xylitol in our bodies as a byproduct of carbohydrate digestion.

 The term “birch sugar” can be misleading.
 Xylitol isn’t directly extracted from birch trees, rather the trees play a part in the production of the base material used in xylitol manufacture: xylan (so-called “wood gum”).
 Xylitol can be produced just as easily from other hardwoods as well as the leftover waste materials from straw, grain, corn and other agricultural products.
 First, the wood sugar xylose is produced at high temperatures with the help of a sodium hydroxide solution and sulfuric acid.
 In a further step, the sugar substitute xylitol is then extracted from this mixture.